DeepPurpleTest/MoksemBank/README.md

 PAYMENTS

 The customer registers in the system and has one or more Credit Cards, each of which corresponds to a specific Account in the system.
 The Client may make a Payment using the Account.
 The payment has one of two statuses: 'prepared' or 'sent'.
-(Optional: implement the ability to generate a pdf-report on payment).
+Implement the ability to generate a pdf-report on payment.
 The client has a personal account where he can view information about his payments and accounts.
-It is necessary to implement the possibility of sorting:
+Implement the possibility of sorting:
 - payments:
 1) by number;
 2) by date (old to new, new to old);